apify/actor-whitepaper/.actor/DATASET_SCHEMA.md

 ### View's visualisation

-It's a pair of `template` and `properties` (according to the ReactJS language) that maps dataset fields to template property names.
+It's a triplet of `component`, `options` and `properties` (according to the ReactJS language) that maps dataset fields to template property names.

 ```
 visualization: {
-    template: 'grid',
+    component: 'grid',
+    options: {
+    	columns: 6,
+    },
     properties: {
         image: '$image.href',
         title: '$title',